ReefDoctor was founded by Roderick Stein-Rostaing and Daniel Presman in July 2000.

 Certified Visual Cylinder Inspector and Bauer Compressor Technician

-Shane is the on-site Director of the ReefDoctor team, and a PhD student in the Department of Earth and Environmental Sciences at the University of New Orleans.
+Shane is a PhD student in the Department of Earth and Environmental Sciences at the University of New Orleans.
 He earned a BSc in biology (chemistry minor), from the University of Michigan, an MSc in African Mammalogy at the University of Pretoria, South Africa, and another MSc in Oceanography and Coastal Science (statistics minor) at Louisiana State University.
 Shane has assisted/led wildlife research projects all over the world, working on subjects as diverse as fungi in the Amazon, bats in Papua New Guinea and Australia, buffalo and Great White sharks in South Africa, and grizzly bears in the American West.
 In addition to field research skills, Shane brings to RD his experience in protected area management and sustainable development gained while a Peace Corps volunteer in Togo, West Africa, then as national park manager in Togo, and while working in the management of a national park in the Republic of the Congo.
 For his PhD research, Shane will be addressing coastal fisheries management issues in the Bay of Ranobe, Madagascar.
 In particular, he will be assessing the state/productivity of the artisanal coral reef fisheries, and the role of seagrass and mangrove habitats in reef fish population dynamics.

 (1964 – 2004)